 We also utilize ESG frameworks and ratings to guide our disclosures.
 ESG frameworks include: Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), the Task Force on Climate-Related Financial Disclosures (TCFD), CDP, and the World Economic Forum's International Business Council stakeholder capitalism metrics.
 ESG ratings include MSCi and Sustainalytics.
 As regulators and investors are increasingly focused on ESG, we are incorporating those recommendations into our materiality approach.

-To initially establish our baseline, we worked with a third party, Business for Social Responsibility (BSR), which used our Operating Principles and focus on Responsible Growth as a framework to conduct interviews and analysis.
-Issues were weighted, prioritized and plotted on the following ESG Materiality Assessment Map according to their relative degree of importance.
-The Materiality Map was then reviewed and approved by the company’s ESG Group and Global ESG Committee.
-It is important to note that all issues on the Map — regardless of where they fall — were, and still are relevant to the company.
+We then apply an internal lens through our risk management principles; an ESG Committee which oversees ESG priorities and strategy for the bank; and a particular focus on climate change and racial equality.
+The result is a dynamic, ongoing process to weigh this information and produce a view on how various priorities are ranked in terms of importance to core business success and importance to external stakeholders.
+After collecting these inputs, issues were weighted, prioritized and plotted on the following ESG Materiality Assessment Map according to their relative degree of importance.
+The Materiality Map was then reviewed and approved by senior leaders at the company and various ESG groups and committees.
+It is important to note that all issues on the Map — regardless of where they fall —are relevant to the company.
 These issues were drawn from a broader set of potential areas, many of which were deemed not to be pertinent to the bank.

-We used the results of our ESG Materiality Assessment as well as our ongoing approach to materiality to guide our ESG reporting and disclosures and to ensure transparency into ESG issues of greatest importance.
+We use the results of our ESG Materiality Assessment as well as our ongoing approach to materiality to guide our ESG reporting and disclosures and to ensure transparency into ESG issues of greatest importance.